vamalyi/CrawlArmani/README.md

-Crawling data from armani.com by Scrapy
+Crawling data from armani.com by Scrapy framework *03.03.2017